sp-howard/cloud-resume-front-end/stevenhoward.net/content/blogs/cloud-resume-challenge.md

 ---
 ## Introduction

 The Cloud.
-It's the future of computing, and the future is now.
+It’s the future of IT infrastructure, and the future is now.
 But as a guy who's spent most of his career in on-prem networks, my understanding of the Cloud was limited to "someone else's computer," or the place where my iPhone photos are backed up.
+In the IT industry, you must always be learning and as technology evolves, so should you.
+My goal: Demystify the Cloud.

 I began my cloud journey with the AWS Cloud Practitioner Certification.
 Suddenly, I found myself drowning in a sea of cloud services with names like Kinesis, DynamoDB, and Aurora.
 It felt like deciphering a secret language.
 But amidst the confusion, I realized the immense power of the Cloud.
 I could build an entire enterprise infrastructure on someone else's hardware with just a few lines of code.
 Mind.
 Blown.